Office of Civil Rights

-Carol Johnson, Civil Rights Officer
+Carol Johnson, Civil Rights Director

 “I’m honored to be appointed as the City of Austin’s first Civil Rights Officer and I look forward to the challenges and opportunities ahead in leading the City’s Civil Rights Office toward providing racial and social equity and inclusion for Austin residents,” said Ms. Johnson.

-Ms. Johnson also formerly served as the Civil Rights Director (State of Oregon), as the Region X Director for the Programs and Compliance Branch of the U.S. Department of Housing and Urban Development, and previously advised State Labor Commissioners on matters related to civil rights and worker rights in Oregon and Arkansas.
+Ms. Johnson also formerly served as the Civil Rights Director for BOLI (State of Oregon), as the Region X Director for the Programs and Compliance Branch of the U.S. Department of Housing and Urban Development, and previously advised State Labor Commissioners on matters related to civil rights and worker rights in Oregon and Arkansas.